KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.sending-technology/content/lora-technology/_index.md

     - OR: In certain countries mobile communication provider offer a connection to their LoRa-compatible antennas.
 See <https://docs.pressuresuite.com/sending-technology/lora-technology/partners/> for example coverage maps.
 You do not have to buy a gateway but pay a monthly/yearly fee to your provider.
 3. Choose a [LoRa Network server](https://docs.pressuresuite.com/sending-technology/lora-technology/partners/)
 4. Connect the LoRa devices with your LoRa Network server and test the connection
-5. You might want to use the KOLIBRI Cloud to test your application by using this process: <https://docs.pressuresuite.com/overview/process/>
+5. You might want to use the PressureSuite Cloud to test your application by using this process: <https://docs.pressuresuite.com/overview/process/>
-6. Forward your LoRa telegrams to the cloud using the KOLIBRI Cloud endpoint URL
+6. Forward your LoRa telegrams to the cloud using the PressureSuite Cloud endpoint URL